 - The official languages in New Zealand are English and Māori.
 English is spoken by everyone which makes traveling in the country a breeze!

-- The currency is New Zealand Dollar (NZD) and the exchange rate is $1 NZD ~ USD$ 0,72.
+- The currency is the New Zealand Dollar (NZD) and the exchange rate is $1 NZD ~ USD $ 0.72.
 Check the up-to-date rate here

 New Zealand is composed of 2 islands that are called, as you guessed it – North Island and South Island.

-North Island is famous for its beautiful beaches, snowcapped volcanoes, Wellington city, and small islands located close enough for you to enjoy a day trip there.
+North Island is famous for its beautiful beaches, snow capped volcanoes, the city of Wellington and small islands located close enough for you to enjoy a day trip there.

 South Island is famous for its steep fjords, mountains ranges and glaciers, wildlife, Christchurch and Queenstown.